widberg/fmtk/README.md

 ## Documentation

-Documentation for mod developers is available on [Read the Docs](https://fmtk.rtfd.io).
-Documentation for mod developers and FMTK developers is available on the [FMTK Wiki](https://github.com/widberg/fmtk/wiki).
-Work is being done to migrate mod developer specific information from the FMTK Wiki to Read the Docs.
+Documentation for users and mod developers is available on [Read the Docs](https://fmtk.rtfd.io).
+Documentation for FMTK developers is available on the [FMTK Wiki](https://github.com/widberg/fmtk/wiki).

 ## Related Projects